-Aaron Brownell is an internationally award-winning fictional author and parttime travel blogger.
+Aaron Brownell is an internationally award-winning fictional author and part time travel blogger.

-The Newest Novel
+The Newest Novels

 A Sample of the Travel Blog